 Enough water for all Every six years we prepare a Water Resource and Supply Resilience Plan, which sets out how we will maintain the balance between supply and demand for water for all our customers over the long-term, as well as the operational options to respond to short-term critical events such as drought, demand surges and freeze-thaw.
 The current plan has a particular focus on improving the resilience of our water supply to our customers.
 Our latest research shows there has been a decrease in average water demand in recent years as a result of reduced household and non-household demand and a reduction in leakage.
 The reduction in leakage has been achieved through active leakage detection and sustained investment in water mains.
 As a result, security of supply for most of Northern Ireland's customers has significantly improved.
-Despite this, we already use around 70% more water today than we did 40 years ago.
-As a society, more needs to be done to reduce our water footprint by making our homes and buildings more water efficient and better understanding the hidden water in the products we buy.
-This can help in further driving down leakage, our carbon footprint and increase water resilience.
 In relation to short-term critical events, we have identified a number of water resource zones that will potentially fall into deficit in a drought period so actions will be taken to address these.
 We also identified a number of areas vulnerable to an extended supply interruption in the event of a major asset failure.
 We plan to improve the service provided to customers using the best mix of investment in improving water mains, water storage and interconnectivity between supply systems.
 Tankering of water during a demand surge.